 Audio has always been a passion of mine starting with music and growing to all forms.
 During my time at Michigan Technological University I have developed my knowledge of sound with many projects.
 I have also had the opportunity to collaborate with other creative outlets of the theater.
 My experiences also include sales, working with consumers, and manual labor while working at Rowe’s Produce Farm.

 For Michigan Tech's production, Romancing Horror: Four Stories by H.P.
 Lovecraft, I was in charge of the intermission, pre-show, and post-show.
 I pulled music from well known horror films and created a half hour mix.
 This clip is the transition from the pre-show to the beginning of the play.
 I created eerie sounds that transitioned from the pulled music to the H.P.
 Lovecraft theme that I composed.
 This them was changed slightly and played at intermission and curtain call.
 It was fun piecing together all of the horror music for the beginning mix because it gave me an excuse to listen to a lot of horror music but more importantly this music would set the tone for the entire play.
 I was also the live mixer for the final story of the production.

 I was a sound designer on Michigan Tech's original production Sealing fire.
 There was no dialogue so sound played a major role in the production.
 I worked with four composers and two other sound designers.
 Sound created an immersive experience for the audience and helped tell the story of the Prometheus myth.
 I enjoyed collaborating with the designers to create sounds that expanded on the ideas they had.
 It was mostly with the composers to blend the sound design with the compositions.
 All the sounds were compiled into one Quelab file and during rehearsals we worked with all the timings to create seamless transitions and align the sound effects.
-This was an interesting process because we had to blend the sounds and music together.
+This was a fun and interesting process because we had to blend the sounds and music together.

 Labels: Sound Design